Definition of Index Fund

 Let us discuss a few index funds on a broader basis.

 - Vanguard S&P 500 ETF: It follows the movements in the S&P 500 index.
-As of July 2020 (latest), the total assets are $ 560 billion.
-This is an exchange traded fund that began its trading in the year 2010.
+As of September 2022 (latest), the total assets are $ 241.73B.
+This is an exchange-traded fund that began trading in 2010.
 Vanguard is the fund industry.
-It is one of the largest funds.
+It is one of the most significant funds.
 Here, the expense ratio is 0.03%, which means if you invest $ 100,000, it would cost only $ 30 per annum.

 - Schwab S&P 500 Index: It is popularly known as SWPPX.
 The expense ratio here is 0.02%.
-As of August 2020 (latest), it has $ 47 billion of assets.
-The index is sponsored by Charles Schwab.
-He is one of the most respected persons in the industry with his image being providing investor-friendly products.
+As of September 2022 (latest), it has $ 56.4 billion worth of assets.
+Charles Schwab sponsors the index.
+He is one of the most respected persons in the industry, with his image providing investor-friendly products.
 It started in the year 1997.
 The expense ratio is attractive.

 - SPDR S&P 500 ETF Trust: It is founded in the year 1993 & it has an expense ratio of nearly 0.09%.
-It has assets of about $ 306 billion as of August 2020 & it is the most popular exchange-traded fund.
-It follows the S&P 500 index as suggested by its name.
-The expense ratio is higher making it cost $ 90 for investor who wish to invest $ 100,000.
+It has assets of about $ 326.28B as of September 2022 & it is the most popular exchange-traded fund.
+It follows the S&P 500 index, as suggested by its name.
+The expense ratio is higher, costing $ 90 for investors who wish to invest $ 100,000.

-- iShares Core S&P 500 ETF: This fund is sponsored by BlackRock & it has assets to the tune of $ 219 billion as per the latest figures in August 2020.
-It started in the year 2000 & thus it has a long tenure of work.
-It has an expense ratio of 0.03% making it cost $ 30 for an investor who wish to invest $ 100,000
+- iShares Core S&P 500 ETF: This fund is sponsored by BlackRock & it had assets to the tune of $ 268.45B as per the latest figures in September 2022.
+It started in the year 2000 & thus it has a long work tenure.
+It has an expense ratio of 0.03%, making it cost $ 30 for an investor who wishes to invest $ 100,000

 Who Should Invest in an Index Fund?